gluster/glusterfs/doc/developer-guide/brickmux-thread-reduction.md

 the graph, and the position of io-thread translator decides from when the fops will be parallelised across threads.
-We cannot entirely move the io-threads to libglusterfs and say the multiplexing happens from the master translator or so.
+We cannot entirely move the io-threads to libglusterfs and say the multiplexing happens from the primary translator or so.
 Hence, the io-thread orchestrator code is moved to libglusterfs, which ensures there is only one set of io-threads that is shared among the io-threads translator in each brick.
 This poses performance issues due to lock-contention in the io-threds